Positivus Festival

-Positivus Festival is an annual, three-day summer music and culture festival that was held in Salacgrīva, Latvia from 2007 to 2019.
-After two cancelled editions due to the Covid-19 pandemic, the festival moved to the capital Riga from 2022.
+Positivus Festival is an annual, two-day summer music and culture festival that was held in Salacgrīva, Latvia from 2007 to 2019.
+After two cancelled editions due to the COVID-19 pandemic, the festival moved to the capital city of Riga from 2022.

 First held in 2007, Positivus combines a variety of genres, including indie, pop, folk, electronic and more styles in between.
 The festival is organized by Positivus Music.
-The festival always takes place during an extended weekend- from Thursday afternoon until Sunday morning of the third week of July.
+The festival in its early years took place during an extended weekend — from Thursday afternoon until Sunday morning of the third week of July.

-Positivus Festival is the largest music and arts festival in the Baltic States that takes place every year in the middle of July.
-Every year Positivus Festival is becoming more and more popular in Europe.
-It is a festival with international chart toppers and underground emerging talent set in an idyllic holiday location.
-Positivus Festival has been awarded the title "Best European Festival" and is mentioned in many shortlists as one of the top music festivals to visit in Europe.

-Positivus festival has a vibe of bohemian, friends and family oriented sort which weighs over the loud party vibe more common at music festivals.
-Positivus attendance has been around 30000 people for the last few years.
+It is a festival with international chart toppers and underground emerging talent.

-Over the years there have been up to six live stages featuring around 60-70 artists every year on average, most notably including Pixies, Alt-J, Ellie Goulding (multiple years), The Lumineers, Hot Chip, John Newman, Placebo, M83, Air, Iggy Pop, Tom Odell (multiple years), Elbow, Daughter, Kraftwerk, Bastille, The Kooks, Sigur Rós, Imagine Dragons, The XX, Hurts, OK Go, Muse and many others.
-The festival line-up usually consists of a number of chart topping artists as well as new and exciting performers from all over the world, with Latvian and Estonian artists having a strong presence.
-The festival takes place only 12 km from the Estonian-Latvian border, therefore there is a strong attendance of Estonian visitors, musicians, caterers and marketers as well as festival personnel, rendering Positivus an unofficial yearly meeting of the two neighbour countries.
-Estonians call it "Estonia's biggest music festival in Latvia".
+Over the years there have been up to six live stages featuring around 60–70 artists every year on average, most notably including Pixies, Alt-J, Ellie Goulding (multiple years), The Lumineers, Hot Chip, John Newman, Placebo, M83, Air, Iggy Pop, Tom Odell (multiple years), Elbow, Daughter, Kraftwerk, Bastille, The Kooks, Sigur Rós, Imagine Dragons, The XX, Hurts, OK Go, Muse and many others.
+The festival line-up usually consists of a number of chart topping artists as well as new performers from all over the world, with Latvian artists having a strong presence.
+At its Salacgriva location, the festival took place only 12 km from the Estonian-Latvian border and therefore saw a strong attendance of Estonian visitors, musicians, caterers, and marketers as well as festival personnel, rendering Positivus an unofficial yearly meeting of the two neighbour countries.
+Estonians called it "Estonia's biggest music festival in Latvia".

 Landscape

-Positivus is held in the Latvian coastal town of Salacgrīva; it's located between the A1 Via Baltica highway and the beach of the Riga Bay.
-The festival offers access to meadows, forests, the beach, as well as the local town of Salacgrīva.
+From 2007 through 2019, Positivus was held in the Latvian coastal town of Salacgrīva located between the A1 Via Baltica highway and the beach of the Riga Bay.
+The festival offered access to meadows, forests, the beach, as well as the local town of Salacgrīva.

 Camping

-The festival camping site is located on the other side of the A1 Via Baltica road, directly across from the festival venue and it is sponsored by Merrild coffee, which provides complementary coffee refills for campers during the entire festival.
-The camping grounds also has catering services.
-The car parking is located within a short distance from the camping site.
-As of 2016 there has been a separated area for caravans and trailer houses.
+From 2007 through 2019, the festival camping site was located on the other side of the A1 Via Baltica road, directly across from the festival venue, and it was sponsored by Merrild Coffee, which provided complementary coffee refills for campers during the entire festival.
+The camping grounds also had catering services.
+The car parking was located within a short distance from the camping site.
+As of 2016, there was a separated area for caravans and trailer houses.

+Positivus Festival 2023

+The 2023 festival was held on July 14 and 15 in Lucavsala Park, Riga, Latvia.
+It was headlined by Sam Smith and Metro Boomin.

+Positivus Festival 2022

+The 2022 festival was held for the first time in Lucavsala Park in the capital city of Riga on July 15 and 16.
+It was headlined by ASAP Rocky, Megan Thee Stallion, and Jamie xx.